Median-point approximation and its application for the study of fermionic systems: Lattice models with local interactions

-Now, we perform a Hubbard-Stratonovich transformation, which renders the action quadratic in the fermion operators at the cost of introducing auxiliary bosonic fields.
+where $\mathbf{m}_\mathbf{j}$ is a symmetric matrix with ${\rm Tr}[\mathbf{m} _\mathbf{j}]= 1$ and $\mathbf{S}_\mathbf{j}=c_{\mathbf{j}}^{\dag}\sigma c_{\mathbf{j}}/2$.
+Although all transformations are exact, they lead to somewhat different approximations and thus, different free energy estimates.
+One possibility to resolve this ambiguity is to select the form that minimizes the ground-state energy estimate or free energy, according to the "principle of minimal sensitivity".\cite{Stevenson_1982} In particular, if only the $z$-axis is relevant, the form in Eq.\;(\ref{intterm_sz}) becomes the most appropriate (also making it convenient to introduce the particle-particle channel, representing fermions via Nambu spinors).
+Here, we do not follow this approach, but only consider the generic form given by Eq.\;(\ref{intterm}) with a certain $\mathbf{m}_\mathbf{j}=\mathbf{m}$, unless stated otherwise.
+Without loss of generality, we assume $\mathbf{m}$ to be invertible, as degenerate cases can be obtained in an appropriate limit.
 For illustration, we consider a lattice geometry with two sublattices $A$ and $B$, and denote by $a$ and $b$ the corresponding fermionic operators.
 In this case, the auxiliary bosonic fields are $\phi^a$, $\phi^b$, $\mathbf{M}^a$, and $\mathbf{M}^b$, where $\mathbf{M}^a$ and $\mathbf{M}^b$ are three component vectors.
 The choice of the Hubbard-Stratonovich transformation allows us to consider ground states with or without spontaneous symmetry breaking in the particle-hole channel, which are realized by introducing infinitesimal symmetry breaking fields, while searching for an instability to a superconducting state.
 We define the path integral measures $\mathrm{d}[\phi^a]$ and $\mathrm{d}[\mathbf{M}^a]$ such that \begin{widetext}

-for the $A$ sublattice and analogously for the $B$ sublattice.
+for the $A$ sublattice, and analogously for the $B$ sublattice.
 Notice that the integration for $\phi^a$ and $\phi^b$ goes along a contour parallel to the imaginary axis from $-i\infty$ to $+i\infty$ with a certain offset.
 The partition function after the transformation is

 where the action

 and

 Defining the Fourier transformations